saamusc/saamusc.github.io/_posts/2000-01-02-activities.md

 We organize activities and events related to archives on Mizzou's campus and in Missouri.
 Our officers coordinate event planning in collaboration with [SISLT](http://sislt.missouri.edu/student-groups/) student organizations *[LISGSA](https://orgsync.com/47098/chapter)*, the *[ASIS&T Student Chapter](https://orgsync.com/46996/chapter)*, and the *[Learning Technologies GSA](https://orgsync.com/79281/chapter)*, among [others](https://orgsync.com/47259/chapter) at MU. **Below** are some descriptive summaries!
 More details are in our Annual Reports below.

+Fall 2020:

+- December 11, 2020:
+  * For our sixth [Speakeasy](https://twitter.com/SAAMUSC/status/1337407359879155712) of 2020, Felicity Dykas of MU Digital Services - with an assist from our own Antanella Tirone - updated us on active digitization projects and collections.

+- October 23, 2020:
+  * The Missouri Association for Museums and Archives (MAMA) virtual conference hosted SAAMUSC Officers Shelby Catalano and Denise Chappell's [[presentation](/img/MAMA20-Speakeasy.pdf)] on our work this year.

+- October 21, 2020:
+  * SAAMUSC hosted a Speakeasy with MU Special Collections Librarians Kelli Hansen and John Henry Adams, who shared insights about new [digital exhibits](https://twitter.com/MUSpecColl/status/1318258373666754560) and [virtual instruction](https://twitter.com/MUSpecColl/status/1326217623189794816).

+- September 20, 2020:
+  * Our *[Jeoparty!
+Speakeasy](https://twitter.com/SAAMUSC/status/1306954099385077761)* was a team-sourced and roaring good time!

+- August 27, 2020:
+  * SAAMUSC hosted our third Speakeasy with University Archivist Anselm Huelsbergen and Public Services Archivist Gary Cox.
+25 students got the inside view on the University Archives of the University of Missouri during the first week of classes.

+Spring 2020:

+- July 20, 2020:
+  * We hosted a [Speakeasy](https://twitter.com/SAAMUSC/status/1283386454043918336) with Katie Dieckhaus on the Digitization Project at Na Ali’i, learning how document management services support the DPAA Recently Accounted-For archive.
+We learned the story of [1st Lt.
+Justin G. Mills](https://www.dpaa.mil/News-Stories/News-Releases/PressReleaseArticleView/Article/1973276/marine-accounted-for-from-world-war-ii-mills-j/), killed during World War II, and accounted for on Aug.
+19, 2019.

+- May 20, 2020:
+  * SAAMUSC hosted our first [Speakeasy](https://twitter.com/SAAMUSC/status/1258066554509504513), where participants gathered to converse, share, learn, or at least unmute for a few minutes of friendly reflection on life and today's big ideas.
+Also we issued our first monthly [newsletter](https://twitter.com/SAAMUSC/status/1257004410988900353)!
+They're in our 2020 report below.

+- April 30, 2020:
+  * SAAMUSC hosted an online Happy Hour and raffle with LISGSA.

 Fall 2019:

 - November 21, 2019: